automuteus/automuteus/internal/api/AUTHORIZATION.md

 - Add game and premium dashboard views; coordinate simultaneous token refreshes across replicas if needed.
-- Add validated settings writes with concurrency protection and actor auditing;
+- Decide on concurrency protection for settings writes: the PATCH is a read-merge-write with no version check, same as the slash commands.
+An `If-Match`/ETag scheme would need the load path to surface `updated_at`.
-  protect cookie-authenticated Next.js writes against CSRF.
+  Protect cookie-authenticated Next.js writes against CSRF.
 - Consider bounded authorization caching and Discord rate-limit coordination for polling workloads.
 Do not silently retain access after verification fails.
 - Add game discovery so the UI can find authorized games without knowing capture